domfp13/DataEngineering-Presigned-URL/terraform/README.md

 ## Description
 This project aims to create a serverless infrastructure using Terraform.
 The infrastructure includes an API Gateway, a Lambda function, an SNS topic, and CloudWatch Logs.

-The main purpose of the project is to provide a presigned URL retrieval mechanism for uploading files to a private S3 bucket through HTTP requests.
+The main purpose of the project is to provide a presigned URL retrieval mechanism for uploading files to a private S3 bucket through HTTPs requests.
 The API Gateway acts as the entry point for these requests, while the Lambda function generates the presigned URL and handles the file upload process.
 The S3 bucket serves as the storage location for the uploaded files.

 Additionally, the project utilizes an SNS topic to send notifications related to the file uploads.
 Subscribers can receive email notifications by subscribing their email addresses to the SNS topic.

 This project aims to provision and manage infrastructure resources using Terraform.
 It provides a convenient way to automate the creation and management of infrastructure components.

+Note: This code does not provition an S3 bucket, for my use case a bucket was already created without using Terraform, therefore, this is not reacreating the resource since S3 buckets are globally available.

 ## Prerequisites